nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # A function to arun variance test and adonis test
 run_stats <- function(dist_obj, metadata, groups_colname){

-  # dis_obj [DIST] - a distance object holding the calculated distance (euclidean, bry curtid etc.) between samples
-  # metadata [DATAFRAME] - sample metadata with samples as rownames and sample info as columns
-  # groups_colname [STRING] - name of column in metadata to group samples by.

   # Retrieve sample names from the dist object
   samples <- attr(dist_obj, "Label")